Identification of Heterogeneous Peer Effects: Identification and Inference

+In Appendix \ref{app:test}, under some regularity conditions, we formally show that $\hat{\psi}$ is asymptotically normal with a consistently estimable asymptotic variance matrix.
+This result does not require either of the models $h_1$ or $h_2$ to be correctly specified.
+The asymptotic theory accounts for the estimation error in $\hat{\boldsymbol{\varepsilon}}_g$ and so does our asymptotic variance estimator.
+If the true peer effect model cannot be well approximated to the null specification $h_1$ when assessed through the alternative specification $h_2$, $\hat{\psi}$ is centered around a nonzero vector, giving us consistency of the test.\footnote{The role of the alternative specification $h_2$ is not to provide a true model, but to provide a criterion to compare the true model with the null specification $h_1$.}

-\subsection{Comparison to other peer effect estimands}
+\subsection{Comparison to Other Peer Effect Estimands}

-A natural question, given that our model generalizes the standard LIM model, is to what extent existing estimands recover the key parameters of interest from our model.
-A commonly accepted minimal standard for such estimands is that they represent weighted averages of the underlying heterogeneity, such as in the analysis of instrument variables \citep{mogstad2024instrumental} or the analysis of Difference-in-Difference estimands \citep{de2020two,goodman2021difference}.
-To explore this, we first assume instruments that satisfy the relevance condition used in the LIM model and define a LIM estimand as follows:
+A natural question, given that our model generalizes the standard LiM model, is to what extent existing estimands recover the key parameters of interest from our model.
+A commonly accepted minimal standard for such estimands is that they represent weighted averages of the underlying heterogeneity, such as in the analysis of instrument variables \citep{mogstad2024instrumental} or the analysis of Difference-in-Differences estimands \citep{de2020two,goodman2021difference}.
+To explore this, define $\tilde{\mathbf{X}}^{\text{LiM}} = $ and $\tilde{\mathbf{X}}^{\text{LiS}} = $, with network-level counterparts $\tilde{\mathbf{X}}_g^{\text{LiM}} = $ and $\tilde{\mathbf{X}}_g^{\text{LiS}} = $, and the population regression coefficients